corneliuhoffman/spatchcoqocaml/docs/Install.md

 # How to install spatchcoq

-Spatcoq is written in Ocaml.
+Spatchcoq is written in Ocaml.
 See https://ocaml.org/

+Spatchcoq requires ocaml version 4.02 or later.

 To install ocaml see (http://www.ocaml.org/docs/install.html) and the opam package manager.
 In debian, for example, type